kvakvs/macaba/README.md

 *   Imagemagick for making thumbnails and image analysis, (`apt-get install libmagickwand-dev` on Ubuntu)
-    *   NOTE: this step is **optional** if you choose to not install thumbnailer, disable it in the `macaba.config` file, option `board.thumbnailer` also you can comment out 'eim' dependency in `apps/macaba/rebar.config` and `rm -rf deps/eim` to get rid of build errors
+    *   NOTE: this step is **optional** if you choose to not install thumbnailer, disable it in the `rel/files/macaba.config` file, option `board.thumbnailer` also you can comment out 'eim' dependency in `apps/macaba/rebar.config` and `rm -rf deps/eim` to get rid of build errors